orsonteodoro/gcf2/profiles/minmax-v1/README.md

 * Systemwide LTO but optional for performance configs.
 * Build times are no more than 2 days per package but installing all required dependencies may take several days for using a large package.
+* Lower satisfaction since time to build is a major issue.
 * Implied SIMD optimized.
 * Curated lists
 * Heavy bashrc time cost